-Cigna modified MM 0106 for continuous glucose monitoring (CGM) systems, effective February 24, 2026.
-Here's what billing teams need to know.
+Cigna modified MM 0106, its continuous glucose monitoring coverage policy, effective February 24, 2026.
+Here's what changes for billing teams.

 Quick-Reference Table